-The guinea fowl is the name of a group of chicken like birds that belongs to the Galliformes order.
+The guinea fowl is the name of a group of chicken-like birds that belongs to the Galliformes order.
 But, while the chicken belongs to the pheasant family, Guineas have their own family, Numididae.
-These birds are endemic to Africa, and can be seen travelling in gregarious and large flocks.
-It was introduced to the European regions by the Portuguese explorers belonging to the 15th century.
+These birds are endemic to Africa and can be seen traveling in gregarious and large flocks.
+It was introduced to the European regions by Portuguese explorers belonging to the 15th century.
 Later, it was introduced in America by the early settlers.
 In this group, there are seven Guinea fowl species, out of which the most commonly and popularly found species is the “helmeted pearl”.
-It is the weirdest looking species that exhibits featherless white face, oddly shaped head, polka-dotted gray shaded feathers and wattles of bright red color.
+It is the weirdest looking species that exhibits a featherless white face, oddly shaped head, polka-dotted gray-shaded feathers, and wattles of bright red color.

 The species of Guinea fowl possess a black or dark gray shaded plumage that also exhibits dense white colored spots over it.
 These birds belonging to the seed and the insect eating family, look similar to the partridges, but have featherless heads.
 The species from the Guttera genus have a specific black crest, whereas the vulturine Guinea fowl has a patch of brown shade on the nape.
 Some species measure about 40 to 71 cm in length, and attains a weight of 700 to 1600 gms.